oflatt/bearlydancing/README.md

 ## Setting up the environment

-Download a version of python 3, and add it to PATH.
+Download a version of python 3 and add it to PATH.

 Call pip install on necessary libraries: numpy, pygame, cx_Freeze

-Example of how to change local path variables so you can call pip set PATH=%PATH%;"C:\Python34" set PATH=%PATH%;"C:\Python34\scripts"

-##How to make the executable##
+## Making an executable

-call python setup.py build, a folder called build should appear then add the correct font to the library folder if there is an error after that, copy the pics folder over to the folder with the exe file in it this is a pain but it is more of a pain to fix for now
+Call python setup.py build and a folder called build should appear.
+Add the correct font to the library folder if there is an error.
+Copy the pics folder over to the folder with the exe file in it, which is a pain but will be fixed in the future.